mcyaputra/Web-Application-to-Explore-Data-in-Postgres/README.md

 4. In terminal, type: git clone https://github.com/mcyaputra/Postgres-Docker-Streamlit-Database-Explorer-Web-App.git - This will also download the entire repository to your local machine
-5. Save/move project in your designated folder
+5. Save/move project to your designated folder

 ## Starting the web app